danieljay93intel/Testing/README.md

 # Testing
-This a Test github account
+This a Test github account.
-FROM HP DESKTOP
+FROM HP DESKTOP.